An Lushan: Death of Li Linfu and rivalry with Yang Guozhong

 In 753, with Li Linfu's death and replacement by Yang Guozhong, Yang Guozhong, intending to posthumously dishonor Li Linfu, had An Lushan corroborate his accusations that Li Linfu was involved in Li Xianzhong's rebellion.
 An agreed, and subsequently, with further corroboration from Li Linfu's son-in-law Yang Qixuan (楊齊宣), Li Linfu was posthumously dishonored, and his family members were exiled.
-Also in 753, Li Xianzhong's troops were defeated by the Huige, and they surrendered to An, further enhancing his strength.
+Also in 753, Li Xianzhong's troops were defeated by the Uyghur Khaganate, and they surrendered to An, further enhancing his strength.

-Despite their cooperation in posthumously accusing Li Linfu, a rivalry soon developed between An and Yang Guozhong, as An did not fear Yang Guozhong the way he did Li Linfu.
-Yang Guozhong made repeated accusation against An to Emperor Xuanzong that he was plotting a rebellion, but the accusation were dismissed by Emperor Xuanzong.
-Yang Guozhong, instead, entered into an alliance with Geshu against An.
-In spring 754, Yang asserted, to the Emperor, that An was set on rebelling, an accusation Yang had made before.
+Despite their cooperation posthumously accusing Li Linfu, a rivalry soon developed between An and Yang Guozhong, as An did not fear Yang Guozhong the way he did Li Linfu.
+Yang Guozhong made repeated accusations against An to Emperor Xuanzong that he was plotting a rebellion, but Emperor Xuanzong dismissed the accusations.
+Yang Guozhong, instead, allied with Geshu against An.
+In spring 754, Yang asserted to the Emperor that An was set on rebelling, an accusation Yang had made before.
 Yang predicted that if Emperor Xuanzong summoned An to Chang'an, he would surely not come.
-However, when Emperor Xuanzong tested Yang's hypothesis by summoning An, he immediately showed up in Chang'an and claimed that Yang was making false accusations.
-Thereafter, Emperor Xuanzong refused to believe any suggestions that An was plotting rebellion, despite Li Heng agreeing with Yang's assessment on this issue.
+However, when Emperor Xuanzong tested Yang's hypothesis by summoning An, he immediately appeared in Chang'an and claimed Yang was making false accusations.
+After that, Emperor Xuanzong refused to believe any suggestions that An was plotting rebellion despite Li Heng agreeing with Yang's assessment on this issue.
 The Emperor even considered promoting An to be chancellor; however, Yang opposed this, and the promotion did not occur.
-An subsequently returned to Fanyang.
-At An's request, Emperor Xuanzong allowed him to award his soldiers with high ranks without first receiving imperial approval.
-(Geshu, hearing this, made the same request, and Emperor Xuanzong also granted this privilege to Geshu.)
-Later in 754, An defeated Xi forces, capturing their chieftain Li Riyue (李日越).
+An returned to Fanyang.
+At An's request, Emperor Xuanzong allowed him to award his soldiers high ranks without first receiving imperial approval.
+(Geshu, hearing this, made the same request, and Emperor Xuanzong granted this privilege to Geshu.)
+Later, in 754, An defeated Xi forces, capturing their chieftain Li Riyue (李日越).
 Meanwhile, Yang Guozhong viewed the official Wei Zhi (韋陟) as a threat and accused Wei of corruption.
 Yang Guozhong later accused Wei of bribing An's associate Ji Wen (吉溫), and Wei and Ji were both demoted.
-An subsequently submitted a petition on their behalf, claiming that the accusations from Yang Guozhong were false, but Emperor Xuanzong took no actions against either An or Yang Guozhong.
+An submitted a petition on their behalf, claiming that the accusations from Yang Guozhong were false.
+Emperor Xuanzong took no actions against either An or Yang Guozhong.

 Rebellion

 The An Lushan Rebellion spanned from 16 December 755 to 17 February 763.
-This rebellion involved the death of some 13–36 million people, making it one of the deadliest wars in history.
-However, this figure is contested for various reasons, and scholars attribute part of the "deaths" (the count being derived from the difference in population according to the Tang census before and after the rebellion) to a breakdown in Tang taxation and census gathering.
+This rebellion appears to have involved the death of some 13 million people, which would make it one of the deadliest wars in history.
+Many scholars attribute the loss of 36 million people in the Tang census after the rebellion to a breakdown in Tang taxation and census gathering.